AI-Maker-Space/LLM-Ops-Cohort-1/Week 3/Tuesday/fastapi/README.md

 ### Tasks:

 1. Provide a simple system diagram (created in whatever format you feel best communicates the flow) for the application
-2. Provide an example output from the model.
-    - NOTE: Getting an output is a multi-step process.

 This is meant to be a challenging task - so you might need to spend some time troubleshooting and tinkering!